pantheon-systems/documentation/source/content/guides/integrated-composer-convert-custom.md

   - Assess the differences and note the ones that you will need to re-apply to the integrated composer codebase

 - Add integrated composer upstream as a second remote & fetch - `git remote add ic git@github.com:pantheon-upstreams/drupal-project.git && git fetch ic`
-- Create a new branch for working
+- Create a new `composerify` branch for working in: `git checkout -b composerify`
-- (on 'composerify' branch) `git rm -rf *` and commit "Removing all files" - this is because we're going to completely replace the file structure and re-add customizations
+- (on 'composerify' branch) `git rm -rf *` and commit "Removing all files" - `git commit -m "Removing all files"` - this is because we're going to completely replace the file structure and re-add customizations
 - Add and commit files from integrated-composer upstream: `git checkout ic .`  `git commit -m "Add and commit Integrated Composer files"`
 - Edit `upstream-configuration/composer.json` and change the `drupal/core-recommended` version to only Drupal 8: `"drupal/core-recommended": "^8.8"`